ericksonvo/Stock-Analysis/README.md

 It will look at total daily volume and & total return percentage for green stocks for years 2017 and 2018

+Additionally it will look at VBA run script of an origanl code and a refactored code and the compare the two of which code ran faster

 # Results
 ### Original
 ![VBA_Challege_2018_Chart](https://user-images.githubusercontent.com/117749494/204617025-f52c89a2-eca6-4a10-abe3-65b2c56db371.PNG)